-FROM BODRUM, we also make a day trip to Ephesus with our driver and guide picking us up early in the morning for the two-hour drive, past pine forests and olive trees, to the marvellously preserved ruins of the ancient Greek/Roman city.
+FROM BODRUM, we also make a day trip to Ephesus with Vanguard Travel Services.
+One of Turkey's premier travel agencies, Vanguard seamlessly coordinates our airport transfers and tours throughout our trip.
+Our driver and guide pick us up early in the morning for the two-hour drive, past pine forests and olive trees, to the marvellously preserved ruins of the ancient Greek/Roman city.
 We see the prostitute's footprint embedded in a marble street slab that points the way to her house, rows of public marble toilets and the grand Celsus Library façade.
 In the noblemen's terrace houses, we watch archaeologists piece together the largest jigsaw puzzle in the world - recreating the rooms from marble pieces of floors and walls.
 Elsewhere, blood-red poppies bloom among the ruins.
 And if you listen carefully, the breezes carry the imagined laughter and chatter of Romans bartering with shopkeepers on the marble streets.